eliostvs/tomate-alarm-plugin/README.md

 Tomate Alarm Plugin
 ===================

-Tomate Plugin.
-Plays alarm at session end.
+Tomate plugin that plays a alarm at session end.

 Installation